Fairfield Township, Kansas: Education

-Fairfield Township lies within unified school district 407, Russell County Schools.
+Fairfield Township lies within Russell County USD 407.

 Transportation

 A network of mostly unpaved county roads laid out in a rough grid pattern covers the township.
 One paved county road, Bunker Hill-Hoisington Road, enters the township from the northeast and zigzags to the north-central part of the township before finally turning south.
 Another paved north–south road, Pioneer Road, enters the township from the north and turns east in the north-central part of the township, terminating at its junction with Bunker Hill-Hoisington Road.
 Michaelis Road, a paved east–west road, enters the township from the west and terminates at Bunker Hill-Hoisington Road in the southern part of the township.